ONieto7/ONieto7/README.md

 <!--START_SECTION:activity-->
 1. 🚀 Creating and updating my personal portfolio.
-2. 🎓 Looking for internship opportunities.
+2. 🎓 Organizing my code for clearer presentations.
 3. 📚 Starting new training to complement my knowledge.

 "I will be updating and uploading various projects to make my work more visible."